Who Gets Flagged? The Pluralistic Evaluation Gap in AI Content Watermarking: Pluralistic Failures Across Modalities

 \section{Pluralistic Failures Across Modalities}

-The evaluation landscape for watermarking reveals a consistent pattern in which fairness is treated as out of scope.
+The evaluation landscape for watermarking reveals a consistent pattern in which pluralistic evaluation is treated as out of scope.
 Table~\ref{tab:benchmarks} summarizes the pluralistic evaluation dimensions of major watermarking benchmarks across text, image, audio, and video.
 With a single exception, none report performance across languages, cultural content types, or demographic groups.
 The evidence that follows is accordingly tiered, moving from documented disparate impact in text, to structurally likely but untested bias in images, to a near-complete evaluation vacuum in audio.
 This pattern is not coincidental.
 It reflects a field that has optimized for robustness and quality while assuming uniformity across the populations its systems will affect.

-\textbf{Text.} Bias in text watermarking is not hypothetical.
-Xie et al.~\cite{xie2025silent} demonstrate that under identical permitted AI assistance guidelines, essays by non-native English speakers carry stronger watermark signals than those by native speakers, resulting in higher false positive rates at standard detection thresholds.
+\textbf{Text.} Bias in text watermarking is not hypothetical.~\citet{xie2025silent} demonstrates that under identical permitted AI assistance guidelines, essays by non-native English speakers carry stronger watermark signals than those by native speakers, resulting in higher false positive rates at standard detection thresholds.
 AI systems make more extensive modifications to non-native text, producing more tokens under watermarked generation and encountering more high-entropy positions in the process, making the bias structural.
-The bias is not introduced by the detector but arises from the interaction between the writer's linguistic background and the watermark embedding mechanism.
-Xie et al.~\cite{xie2025watermark} formalize this disparity, showing that non-native English speakers' essays exhibit lower watermark p-values than native speakers' essays even when both groups use only permitted grammatical editing, and propose conformal prediction methods to calibrate per-group detection thresholds.
+The bias is not introduced by the detector but arises from the interaction between the writer's linguistic background and the watermark embedding mechanism.~\citet{xie2025watermark} formalize this disparity, showing that non-native English speakers' essays exhibit lower watermark p-values than native speakers' essays even when both groups use only permitted grammatical editing, and propose conformal prediction methods to calibrate per-group detection thresholds.